kandersk/imbored/README.md

-# imbored
+# Fight Me

-Web Browser Extension that challenges the user for games at random times
+The Web Browser Extension that is determined to beat you at life!